 Obesity and maternal health

-Speaker(s): Dr Kath McCullough, Dr Anita Banerjee FRCP, Dr Kath McCullough
+Speaker(s): Dr Kath McCullough FRCP, Dr Anita Banerjee FRCP

 Dr Anita Banerjee FRCP